 - Supportive text online

-- Please wear a blouse or shirt that allows for the application of lotion to the hands and mid-forearm.
+- Please wear loose, comfortable clothing; that allows for the application of lotion to hands and feet

 What to Bring: